SDK Application Reference

-The sample program in sample_v2 builds on sample_v1 by introducing a user-friendly camera control interface and offering an optional OpenCV dependency that users can choose to include if necessary.
+introduce user-friendly camera control interfaces and offer an optional OpenCV dependency that users can choose to include if necessary.

 Sample_v1